2026 Biophysics Summer REU

 Nature’s Machinery Response to Low-Dose X-ray Radiation

 Significance: Recent research suggests that low levels of radiation are not necessarily harmful to cells.
 However, the underlying physical, chemical and biological pathways that take place during low-dose irradiation remain largely unstudied.
-The participants will use combinations of computational and experimental approaches to characterize the effect of well characterized ionizing radiation on cells and subcellular components.
-Together they will contribute to the understanding of how low levels of radiation affect individual biological machinery in cells.
+The participant will use combinations of experimental approaches to characterize the effect of ionizing radiation on cells and subcellular components contributing to the understanding of how low levels of radiation affect individual biological machinery in cells.

-Research plan: Two participants will collaborate to study the interaction between low levels of monochromatic soft X-ray radiation and biological tissues.
-One student, primarily working on tissue engineering in the Dean Lab, will grow breast cells and characterize their properties in response to radiation and radiosensitizing materials using various biological assays.
-The other student, primarily performing radiation physics research in the Takacs Lab, will characterize the low dose X-rays and model their effects on subcellular structures and components.
-Together, the participants will precisely quantify the radiation that cell cultures receive and use well-defined protocols to understand how low levels of radiation affect individual biological machinery in cells and cell cultures.
+Research plan: The selected participant will study the interaction between low levels of monochromatic soft X-ray radiation and biological tissues.
+The participating students will grow breast cells and characterize their properties in response to radiation and radiosensitizing materials using various biological assays.
+The goal is to precisely quantify the radiation that cell cultures receive and use well-defined protocols to understand how low levels of radiation affect individual biological machinery in cells and cell cultures.

 -